Superlatives For Every Absolutely Bonkers Moment Of Netflix's 'Too Hot To Handle'

 #Sharonda might have made everyone #broke.
 Their island mates are concerned that the two just lost them a small fortune, and THTH’s producers are interested in building tension.
 Kelz is brushing off his Francesca kiss-off, Harry is giving bedroom eyes to the fish, and Chloe plans to get to know Bryce well enough to get her Lana band to flash green.
 Boat bro Bryce definitely needs work on his hashtags though. #Bloey?
 Well, that’s a #Noey from us, dude.

 Sharron and Rhonda managed to not have sex, which set a new tone for the whole retreat.
 Now everyone is looking to get boo’d up.
 But, that doesn’t mean Sharonda didn’t lose any money.
-Beyond kissing, there was a lot of inappropriate touching, which cost a total of $16,000 (£12k).
-The current prize is now $78,000 (63k) with three more episodes to go.
+Beyond kissing, there was a lot of inappropriate touching, which cost a total of $16,000 USD.
+The current prize is now $78,000 USD with three more episodes to go.

 Advertisement